-The CCA coding credential, offered by AHIMA, demonstrates coding competency in any setting, including hospitals and physician practices.
+The CCA coding credential demonstrates coding competency in any setting, including hospitals and physician practices.
 The CCA Exam Review offers a comprehensive review of materials covered on the CCA credential exam:

 - Clinical Vocabularies and Classification Systems